mrkamin/Currency-Converter/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank [TechnoHacks](https://technohacks.co.in/) for giving us this chance to learn how to build a Countdown Timer in React Application.
+We would like to thank [TechnoHacks](https://technohacks.co.in/) for giving us this chance to learn how to build a Currency Converter in Plain JavaScript Application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>